 The ride manufacturer conducted its own investigation and determined that excessive corrosion on the 18-year-old ride’s support beam is what caused the gondola to detach.

 The accident prompted regulators in Ohio and elsewhere to shut down any pendulum-type rides similar to the Fire Ball.
 Pennsylvania has no such rides registered and put a temporary ban on registration for any new pendulum rides.
 In New Jersey, amusement park Morey’s Piers announced it had shut down its two pendulum rides, and the operators in charge of the Monmouth County Fair shut down a similar ride.

 Like the Fire Ball ride, Idlewild’s Rollo Coaster is an old ride – it debuted in 1938.
 Older rides may lack the safety feature of new rides or suffer from defects that aren’t apparent until an accident happens.

 The boy who was ejected from the Rollo Coaster, investigators found, was improperly seated and didn’t meet height requirements.
 But the accident might have been avoided if the coaster cars had been outfitted with secondary safety restraints.
 The state ordered Idlewild to make safety improvements before reopening the ride, including adding secondary passenger restraints.
 Idlewild then bought new coaster cars to conform with the state’s orders.

-If you have any questions about this topic or believe that a faulty amusement ride caused your injuries, the attorneys at Wapner Newman can help.
+If you believe that a faulty amusement ride caused your injuries and have any questions about this topic, the personal injury lawyers at Wapner Newman can help.
 For almost 40 years, we have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 We encourage you to contact us today by calling 1-800-LAW-6600 or filling out a free case evaluation form.